 The Flower of Life is a representation of the divine that exists inside you.
 It connects us all individually into a giant web of life, light and energy.
 As a single cell inside your mother’s womb you began to divide, moving through many of the forms in sacred geometry until you developed into a fully adult human.

 The Temple of Osiris at Abydos, Egypt contains the oldest known examples of the Flower of Life.
 They date back as far as 10,000 B.C.
 It appears that they were burned into the granite.
-Other examples can be found in Phoenician, Assyrian and Indian cultures.
+Other examples can be found in Phoenician, Assyrian, Indian and Amazonian cultures.